-Over the last decade, a number of alternative nucleobase units have been developed that have allowed expansion of the genetic alphabet.1 For some of these “non-natural” nucleobases which form into unique base pairs, it has even been possible to introduce them into living bacteria.2 Currently, there are a huge number of scientific questions surrounding the fundamental properties of “non-natural” nucleobases.
+Over the last decade, a number of alternative nucleobase units have been demonstrated that have allowed an expansion of the genetic alphabet.[1-2] These unnatural base pairs have even been introduced into living bacteria..
+Currently, there are a huge number of scientific questions surrounding the fundamental properties of “non-natural” nucleobases.
 One such question relates to the photostability of non-natural nucleobases.
-While the native nucleobases are well known for their intrinsic photostability and their ability to convert harmful UV radiation into benign heat energy, the behaviour of non-native nucleobases in the presence of UV radiation is much more poorly understood.3
+While the native nucleobases are well known for their intrinsic photostability and their ability to convert harmful UV radiation into benign heat energy, the behaviour of non-native nucleobases in the presence of UV radiation is much more poorly understood.
+Indeed the photophysics of these non-natural nucleobases has been very poorly studied to date.
+This project will aim to contribute to this area by measuring the electronic spectra of a series of non-natural nucleobases as an isolated, gas-phase species to understand their intrinsic ability to absorb light, as a function of charge state.
+The photofragmentation pathways of the nucleobase will be mapped as a function of excitation wavelength to provide preliminary information on the photophysics.
+These measurements will allow us to assess how photostable the non-native nucleobase is compared to native nucleobases.
+There will also be opportunities to perform ab initio calculations to support the experimental work.